In practice there are no specific nationalities automatically considered to be presenting well-founded or unfounded applications.

 Only some applicants from Honduras and El Salvador with specific profiles (i.e. former police officers, former staff of law enforcement agencies, human rights defenders, LGTBI+ individuals, gender-based violence victims) were granted protection.[12]

-In the last years, asylum seekers from Colombia frequently received a differential treatment due to nationality, as they were systematically denied asylum as the situation in the country is considered to be critical only because of the widespread criminality, instead of acknowledging the presence of organised armed groups.
-In addition, similar cases of persecution (i.e. for political grounds) have received different outcomes (i.e. granting of international protection or denial).[12]
-Accem noticed improvements in the recognition of international protection to women victims of gender-based violence.[13]
+In the last years, asylum seekers from Colombia frequently received a differential treatment due to nationality, as they were systematically denied asylum due to the situation in the country being considered to be critical only because of the widespread criminality, instead of acknowledging the presence of organised armed groups.
+In addition, similar cases of persecution (i.e. for political grounds) have received different outcomes (i.e. granting of international protection or denial).[13]
+Accem noticed improvements in the recognition of international protection to women victims of gender-based violence.[14]

 After the withdrawal of US troops from Afghanistan in mid-August 2021, Spain started to evacuate Afghans who had worked with Spanish troops and aid workers.
 The plan (Operación Antígona), managed by the Ministers of Interior, Foreign Affairs and Defence, entailed their transfer from Kabul to Spain with different flights,[15] as well as their reception and granting of either refugee status or subsidiary protection.[16]
 The Spanish military base in Torrejón (Autonomous Community of Madrid) worked as a hub for the Afghan refugees who were later transferred to the US or other EU countries.[17]
 Different Spanish Autonomous Communities offered places for the reception of Afghans, with a special concern for women and children.
 After the temporarily reception of maximum 72-hours at the Torrejón military base,[18] Afghan refugees were referred to centres or apartments in the framework of the international protection reception system.[19]
 At the Torrejón facility, the Spanish Red Cross provided the first temporary assistance to refugees.